 Prior to sending your dunning letters, you’ll likely need a senior member of the collections team to review and vet them.

 Review your repository of customer emails and postal addresses and check the letters against their account information.
-Once you’re happy with everything, then you can go ahead and send out your dunning letters—either by sorting postal letters into regional or national piles or by individually emailing each customer with their respective letter.
+Once you’re happy with everything, then you can go ahead and send out your dunning letters—either by sorting postal letters into regional or national piles or by individually emailing each customer with their respective collections letter.

 After this, you should start receiving payments on overdue invoices.
 You'll have a better chance of retrieving those payments if you followed a clear process and communicated the right information to your customers.
-While some customers may pay you after receiving a dunning letter, others may dispute the charges, while others will still ignore the notice.
+While some customers may pay you after receiving a dunning letter, others may dispute the charges, while others will still ignore the dunning notice.

 How to track dunning letter and collections performance